 I highly recommend it’s got to be a decluttered space with only your work related items.

-I get it out when I want to stand and work for a while because I've been sitting all day.
+I get mine out when I want to stand and work for a while because I’ve been sitting all day.

 You can put the standing desk anywhere.
 You can put it on the bar, the kitchen counter or you can put it on just about any table.